Haivision/srt/docs/API-functions.md

 *REMARK: This function isn't thread safe, it uses a static variable to hold the error description.
-There's no problem of using it in a multithreaded environment, just no other thread but one in the whole application can call this function.*
+There's no problem of using it in a multithreaded environment, just no other thread but one in the whole application may call this function.*

 ```